 Landscape attribute Sensitivity Overview This landscape's large scale, presence of man-made features (airfield and main road) and lack of prominent skylines within the LCA indicate that this landscape may be able to accommodate well sited built features, such as wind turbines.
 However, its relative sense of tranquillity, inter-visibility with the Carn Llidi mountains and St David's, outstanding historic and cultural significance, and presence of highly valued semi-natural habitats all increase sensitivity to this form of renewable energy development.
 Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities The main landscape attributes that would be sensitive to wind turbine developments are: Its open, undeveloped skylines and inter-visibility with the Carn Llidi mountains.
 The strong rural and relative sense of tranquillity, particularly away from the main road through the LCA.
 The large areas of unenclosed common land with internationally valued heathland habitats.
-Outstanding historic and cultural interest, particularly the prehistoric sites and early Christian monuments, linking to the wider St David's Headland & Ramsey Island Registered Historic Landscape, and the Caerfarchell Conservation Area.
-Guidance Large and medium scale turbines would not be appropriate in this open landscape due to it's inter-visibility with surrounding areas.
+Outstanding historic and cultural interest, particularly the prehistoric sites and early Christian monuments, linking to the wider St David's Headland & Ramsey Island Registered Historic Landscape, and the Caerfarchell Conservation Guidance Historic Landscape, and the Caerfarchell Conservation Area.
+Large and medium scale turbines would not be appropriate in this open landscape due to its inter- visibility with surrounding areas.
 There may be limited opportunity for single small scale turbines as long as they are sensitively sited and take account the guidance below.
 Only site single small scale turbines in areas where they can visually relate to existing buildings or built structures in the landscape.
 Avoid the proliferation of separate small turbine schemes along the same ridgelines.
-Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and design in any given area.
-Consider views from the Carn Llidi mountains and St David's headland when siting small turbines Protect areas of greatest tranquillity (there may be some opportunity to site small turbines close to the main road).
+Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and

+Consider views from Carn Llidi and St David's headland when siting small turbines Protect areas of greatest tranquillity (there may be some opportunity to site small turbines close to the main road).
 Ensure turbines and infrastructure do not affect the area's valued heathland habitats and commons.
 Ensure that turbine development does not affect the character and setting of the Caerfarchell Conservation Area.
-Ensure that turbine development does not affect the prehistoric significance of this landscape or the value of the -- Ensure that turbing development does not affect the character and setting of the Caerfarchell Conservation Area.
-Ensure that turbine development does not affect the prehistoric significance of this landscape or the value of the St David's Headland & Ramsey Island Registered Historic Landscape. • The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 17 .
+Ensure that turbine development does not affect the prehistoric significance of this landscape or the value of the St David's Headland & Ramsey Island Registered Historic Landscape. • The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 19 .

-17 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
+19 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
 'Character' relates to the combination of essential landscape elements which make one landscape distinctive from another.